flenniken/collections/readme.md

 (a zoom point) to fit the screen showing the best view for the screen orientation and size.

-You can zoom and pan an image and double tap to restore.
+You can zoom and pan an image with two fingers and double tap to restore it.

-You scroll up to see a description about the image.
+You scroll to the bottom to see a description of the image.

 You scroll left and right go to the previous and next images in the collection.
 The next and previous images line up pixel perfect side by side.
 This is good for multi-images that look like one wide image.

-You go back to the thumbnails or index pages by scrolling to the bottom and touching one of the icons.
+You go back to the thumbnails or index page by scrolling to the bottom and touching the thumbnail or index icon.

 [![Image Landscape](docs/image-landscape.png)](#)